josh-best/beautiful-jekyll/_posts/2019-02-01-ferrule-drilling-machine.md

 comments: false
 ---

-What it does
--	Takes ferrules (description)
--	loads them on a table
--	performs a series of calculated drilling cycles
--	offload them for a vision inspection
--	collects them based on inspection results
--	Target rate of 720 parts per hour
+This machine takes small solid parts and performs a series of calculated drilling cycles on them to drill various holes in them before offloading the completed parts to an inspection station.
+After a vision inspection the completed parts are offloaded and collected into pass-fail-rework bins at a rate of 720 per hour.

-My Responsibilities
+#### My Responsibilities
 -	Consult with the customer in pre-design phase to develop a controls concept for the machine
 -	Plan the interaction and timing of the various cycles and simultaneous functions
 -	Plan and develop the Human-Machine Interface (HMI) program with 4 separate access levels (operator, supervisor, engineer, machine builder)